Vimjas/covimerage/README.md

 ### 3. Include the covimerage plugin in .coveragerc

-You need to add following in your .coveragerc to call the FileReporter plugin (this is basically all the `.coveragerc` you will need):
+You need to add the following in your .coveragerc (which Coverage.py uses) to call the FileReporter plugin.
+This is basically all the `.coveragerc` you will need, but you could use other settings here (for Coverage.py), e.g. to omit some files:

 ```
 [run]